CITIZENDOT/Automatically-sending-mail-python/README.md

 ```sh
 pip3 install smtplib
 ```
-Make sure you had turned off the Securityfor Sign in from Less Secure Apps for Gmail
+Make sure you had turned off the Security for Sign in from Less Secure Apps for Gmail

 Place the file required to attach in the mail in this repository folder.
 (Just to avoid path complications)